mroam/deepLearnAlg/README.md

 Done (In Order!)
 ----------
-* (√) Installed homebrew (required a sudo for installation, says that package downloads will NOT need sudo).
+* (√) Installed [homebrew] (http://brew.sh) (required a sudo for installation, says that package downloads will NOT need sudo).
 * (√) Installed Anaconda (did not need an admin password, offered to install python 3.6 and/or 2.7 (we installed 3.6)).
-* (√) Installed tensorFlow (after reviewing ownership of /usr/local/Cellar   suggestion was sudo chown -R $(whoami) /usr/local/Cellar
+* (√) Used Anaconda to install tensorFlow (after reviewing ownership of "/usr/local/Cellar"  -- suggestion was

+   sudo chown -R $(whoami) /usr/local/Cellar

 Note: “whoami” displays effective user id but man file says “has been obsoleted by the ‘id’ utility and is equivalent to ‘id -un’ though ‘id -p’ is suggested for normal interactive use.”

-* (√) Told Mac Finder to show our invisible files:
-# our account is called tensorflow, so adjusting 3rd word of the following appropriately
+* (√) Told Mac Finder to show our invisible files: our account is called tensorflow, so adjusting 3rd word of the following appropriately

    defaults -host tensorflow write com.apple.finder AppleShowAllFiles -bool YES We're seeing that Anaconda's install of tensorflow puts lots of invisible (dot files) stuff in "~" home folder.
 Would have been nice if it made a single folder for all the tensorflow stuff.